LoganOneal/PathFolio/README.md

 # PathFolio
 Created for the L&N STEM Academy

-Helps students to visualize thier course selections
+Helps students to visualize their course selections